 Louisville tops Memphis 81-72 in Gotham Classic

-Whereas the Cardinals were hot from the field, Memphis left Madison Square Garden angry at itself after its four game-winning streak came to an end.
+Memphis saw its four game-winning streak end.
 The Tigers fell to 7-3 overall, and 36-54 all-time against Louisville.
 Jeremiah Martin tied a career high with 26 points, and Kyvon Davenport had 12.

 Tied 38-all at halftime, Louisville outscored Memphis 17-4 in the first 5:30 of the second half to take a 55-42 lead.
 The key to the spurt was 3-point shooting with Adel knocking down two from behind the arc and Snider one.

-Defense aided the Cardinals’ cause.
+The Cardinals’ defense aided their cause.
 Louisville entered the game second nationally in blocked shots (7.9), ninth in field goals allowed (.367), 36th in 3-point field goals allowed (.293) and 44th in points allowed (64.3) per game.
 Louisville forced 12 turnovers and blocked 14 shots, while limiting the Tigers to 4-of-11 shooting from 3.

 As well as Louisville as played, though, the Tigers fought back, using a 13-5 spurt spanning 4:53 to cut a 58-46 deficit to 63-59.
 Martin scored seven of his 26 in that run.